 Take a Few Cuttings

-Also, whenever a seasonal cactus is looking a bit off, it’s always wise to take cuttings in case you fail to revive the original plant.
+Also, whenever a holiday cactus is looking a bit off, it’s always wise to take cuttings in case you fail to revive the original plant.

 For best results, choose stems with at least three segments (four or five would be even better).
 To remove them, twist the stems rather than cut them: they will separate quite naturally at the base of a segment.